There continues to be some, well, not just curiosity, some confusion as well about Ted Cruz and his decision to sign up for Obamacare.

 And so there was no subsidy for these people.

-And they just they screamed bloody murder.
+And they just, they screened bloody murder.

 And Obama came along and essentially waved his magic wand and granted them subsidies up to 75% of their total health insurance costs.

-Congressional staffers, House and Senate, via through the Office of Personnel Management, because there was no federal exchange.
+Congressional staffers, House and Senate, via through the Office of Personnel Management because there was no federal exchange.

 Even if there had been, these people would not have qualified for it.

-So Obama just in a sort of like another executive action, just mandated that the Office of Personnel Management underwrite 75% of the health care costs of congressional staffers.
+So Obama just in sort of like another executive action, just mandated that the Office of Personnel Management underwrite 75% of the health care costs of congressional staffers because Harry Reid and the rest of them were just screaming like stuck pigs over this.

 Ted Cruz hasn't done anything.

-He hasn't complained about the cost.
+He hadn't complained about the cost.

 He hasn't done any of that, at least as it affects him personally.